 5. Qualified Savings Bonds

-Your traditional EE savings bonds can be used to pay for college as well.
+Your traditional Series EE savings bonds and Series I savings bonds can be used to pay for college as well.
 When used for qualifying educational expenses, you can exclude the interest earned from your savings bonds from your gross annual income.

 However, as with custodial savings accounts, the current interest rate on savings bonds is minimal.